paragonie/paseto/README.md

 Paseto is everything you love about JOSE (JWT, JWE, JWS) without any of the [many design deficits that plague the JOSE standards](https://paragonie.com/blog/2017/03/jwt-json-web-tokens-is-bad-standard-that-everyone-should-avoid).

-What follows is a reference implementation. **Requires PHP 7 or newer.**
+This library is a reference implementation of PASETO.

 # What is Paseto?